mathias82/frida-commands/README.md

 # Instructions

 Two folders are created by the shell script: one for the javascript code, the other for the output from the frida server.
 Upon exiting frida, all classes or properties for a package will be stored in the output-fridaTxt folder.
-After that you can search from the application if the specific class or method you are looking for exist.
+Also the shell script will produce and store the javascript code for the frida inside the js folder.
+After that you can search from the menu if the specific class or method you are looking for exist.

 ```
 1) Start frida server